KHiyowa/google-chat-desktop/README.md

 ### Supported Platforms

-The app should work on windows x86 and arm platforms, but due to lack of time; we test on most popular only.
+The app should work on windows x64 platforms, but due to lack of time; we test on most popular only.

 | OS/Platform         |    Version    |
 |:--------------------|:-------------:|